benmvp/slides/2017/nodevember/why-react.md

 - Eventbrite has 4 native apps: 2 on iOS & 2 on Android
 - One set for people running events (organizer) / other set for people attending (attendee)
 - We don't have any plans to replace our apps with React Native
-- But should we need other apps, being able to use React Native is appealing
+- But should we need other native apps, being able to use React Native is appealing

 /////